erncat-zz/erncat.ca/README.md

 ## Who am I?

 Hi, I'm Erin.
 I'm a graphic designer & illustrator based out of the Ottawa/Gatineau Region.
-I specialize in wedding and special event print and 3d design materials.
+I specialize in wedding and special event print and 3d materials.
 I'd love to play a part in making your special event as amazing as possible!

 ## Why do I do what I do?